How to Hire LORDE For Your Event!

 Her second studio album, Melodrama, received a Grammy nomination for Album of the Year at the 60th ceremony.

 Lorde has received two Brit Awards for International Female Solo Artist.
-The singer has also won two Billboard Music Awards, one MTV Video Music Award and three World Music Awards.
+The singer has also won two Billboard Music Awards, one MTV Video Music Award, and three World Music Awards.
 As of June 2017, she had sold more than five million albums worldwide and 15 million certified single units in the United States.
-Her discography includes three studio albums, four extended plays, 11 singles and nine music videos.
+Her discography includes three studio albums, four extended plays, 12 singles, and 13 music videos.

 How do I book Lorde?
 See below.